novojitsaha/library_mgmt_system/README.md

 - [ ] Increase test coverage, both unit tests and integration tests.
 - [ ] Improve search API endpoint with query parameters.
 E.g. Instead of having multiple endpoints for each search type like ```/books/search/id``` and `/books/search/title`, make one search endpoint where the query variable will dictate the search type, i.e. `/books/search?id=x` and `/books/search?title=y`.
+- [ ] Add quantity feature.
+Currently, a maximum of 1 book of a specific title and author is supported.